 Topics include prestressed concrete materials, prestressing systems, and loss of prestress; analysis and design of sections for flexure, shear, torsion, and compression; and consideration of partial prestress, composite sections, and slabs.

-Prerequisite: 560.325 Concrete Structures or equivalent.
-560.325 is offered through the full-time Civil Engineering Department.
+Prerequisite: 560.320/325 Structural Design I/II or equivalent.
+560.320/325 are offered through the full-time Civil Engineering Department.

 Instructor: Hayek